Sympathetic magic: Correspondence

 Correspondence is based on the idea that one can influence something based on its relationship or resemblance to another thing.
 Many popular beliefs regarding properties of plants, fruits, and vegetables have evolved in the folk-medicine of different societies owing to sympathetic magic.
-This include beliefs that certain herbs with yellow sap can cure jaundice, that walnuts could strengthen the brain because of the nuts' resemblance to brain, that red beet juice is good for the blood, that phallic-shaped roots will cure male impotence, etc; many of these fall under the Doctrine of Signatures.
+This includes beliefs that certain herbs with yellow sap can cure jaundice, that walnuts could strengthen the brain because of the nuts' resemblance to brains, that red beet juice is good for the blood, that phallic-shaped roots will cure male impotence, etc; many of these fall under the Doctrine of Signatures.

-Many traditional societies believed that an effect on one object can cause an analogous effect on another object, without an apparent causal link between the two objects.
+Many traditional societies believed that an effect on one object can cause an analogous effect on another, without an apparent causal link between the two objects.
 For instance, many folktales feature a villain whose "life" exists in another object, and who can only be killed if that other object is destroyed, as in the Russian folktale of Koschei the Deathless.
-For literary versions, see horcruxes in the Harry Potter books; the Dungeons & Dragons term lich has become common in recent fantasy literature.
+For literary versions, see horcruxes in the Harry Potter books, or The Picture of Dorian Gray; the Dungeons & Dragons term lich has become common in recent fantasy literature.
 Mircea Eliade wrote that in Uganda, a barren woman is thought to cause a barren garden, and her husband can seek a divorce on purely economic grounds.

 Many societies have been documented as believing that, instead of requiring an image of an individual, influence can be exerted using something that they have touched or used.
 Consequently, the inhabitants of Tanna, Vanuatu, in the 1970s were cautious when throwing away food or losing a fingernail, as they believed these small scraps of personal items could be used to cast a spell causing fevers.
 Similarly, an 18th-century compendium of Russian folk magic describes how someone could be influenced through sprinkling cursed salt on a path frequently used by the victim, while a 15th-century crown princess of Joseon Korea is recorded as having cut her husband's lovers' shoes into pieces and burnt them.